Review of Airbnb Experiences

 I booked 3 Airbnb Experiences in Mexico City: A food tour, a street food and lucha libre experience, and an archaeological tour.

 First up, Taste Colonia Roma was a walking food tour of the Colonia Roma neighborhood with 7 stops at local spots for food and drinks.
-We booked this tour for our first full day in Mexico City, thinking it would give us a bit of an orientation to the city, and give us a chance to pester someone with all our must-eat food questions!
+We booked this tour for our first full day in Mexico City, thinking it would provide a bit of an orientation to the city, and give us a chance to pester someone with all our must-eat food questions!

 It was just the two of us and one other girl on the tour, so it was a nice small group.
 In between stops, we walked through the gorgeous architecture of Colonia Roma, and our guide Salimah took the time to tell us about the history of the area dating back to the Aztecs, and the more recent history of the eclectic architecture.
 I really loved this about the tour!
 While not mind-blowing, the food we tried was all good, and represented a variety of foods and cool local spots we might not have heard about otherwise.
 Salimah was happy to answer all of our questions, and gave us recommendations for spots to try pulque.